 Describe the moment you got the cancer diagnosis

-She called me that Wednesday, two days later, and I’m at the pickup line.
-I’m picking up my middle child at the time who was in fourth grade, and I’m thinking of him and his 72 friends, because this is what I do.
-I am like the Pied Piper, all the kids in my car, everybody to my house, snacks are on the table.
+She called me that Wednesday, 2 days later, and I’m at the pickup line.
+I’m picking up my middle child at the time, who was in fourth grade, and I’m thinking of him and his 72 friends, because this is what I do.
+I am like the Pied Piper — all the kids in my car, everybody to my house, snacks are on the table.

-She’s like, ‘The pathology came back and it’s cancer.’
-And I was like, ‘Okay, can you hold on?’
+She’s like, ‘The pathology came back, and it’s cancer.’
+I was like, ‘Okay, can you hold on?’

 I’m screaming out the window for the kids.
-You know, my car’s over here and the boys are piling in.
-She keeps talking and I’m so in shock that by the time I drove home, which was a mile-and-a-half away from my kids’ elementary school, I decided I did not have cancer and it was pre-cancerous.
-I was cancer free and my husband, their father at the time, called into my office.
+My car’s over here, and the boys are piling in.
+She keeps talking, and I’m so in shock that by the time I drove home, which was a mile and a half away from my kids’ elementary school, I decided I did not have cancer and it was pre-cancerous.
+I was cancer-free, and my husband, their father, at the time, called into my office.

 When did you go to the hospital after the diagnosis?

-I’m sitting with the doctor and he’s asking me about my bathroom habits and all this stuff.
+I’m sitting with the doctor, and he’s asking me about my bathroom habits and all this stuff.
 I put up my hand.
 Their father at the time was with me.
-And I was like, ‘Can you just leave?
-I don’t really want to talk about this in front of him.’
+I was like, “Can you just leave?
+I don’t really want to talk about this in front of him.”

-He leaves and the doctor looks at me and he’s like, ‘You know why you’re at Sloan Kettering?”
+He leaves, and the doctor looks at me.
+He’s like, ‘You know why you’re at Sloan Kettering?”

 I was like, ‘I did.
 I have to have surgery to remove something that’s not supposed to be there.’

-And he’s like, ‘Honey, you’ve got colon cancer.
-And you’ve got a long road ahead of you.’
+He’s like, ‘Honey, you’ve got colon cancer, and you’ve got a long road ahead of you.’

 How did you process the diagnosis?

-I’ll never forget because he just looked at me it’s like, ‘Do you realize you’re at Sloan Kettering?’
-I was like, so out to lunch, I wish there was a video camera on me.
+I’ll never forget, because he just looked at me.
+It’s like, “Do you realize you’re at Sloan Kettering?”
+I was so out to lunch.
+I wish there was a video camera on me.
 I must have looked like the biggest space cadet suburban mom that you can think of.

 It was a hard pill to swallow of what I already am dealing with: a bad situation with the marriage.
 I just really didn’t want to.
 I just couldn’t.
-I was like, ‘This is a little too much for me.
-I’m gonna take a pass, you know, is there something else on the menu?
-I’ll check it out.’
+I was like, “This is a little too much for me.
+I’m gonna take a pass.
+Is there something else on the menu?
+I’ll check it out.”

 My emotions were all over the board.
 It’s like life interrupted.
 It was really shocking and scary.
 I really wanted to talk to somebody who had colon cancer, and I didn’t have access to a single person.

-How do you share the news of your diagnosis?
+How did you share the news of your diagnosis?

-Emotionally I was really all over the place and I knew everybody was waiting.
+Emotionally, I was really all over the place, and I knew everybody was waiting.
 I was slowly texting people.
 I am a phone person.
 I’m really friendly, but sometimes what you need to communicate needs to be in your wheelhouse.
-‘Oh, I have to call everyone and I have to.
-I have to.’
+I have to call everyone, and I have to [do all these things].

 There’s no right or wrong.
-It is your diagnosis and it is your experience.
-And for me, I did not feel like dealing with the emotional wreckage on the other side of a phone or making a series of phone calls.
+It is your diagnosis, and it is your experience.
+For me, I did not feel like dealing with the emotional wreckage on the other side of a phone or making a series of phone calls.

-So the reason I share that is I understand your audience is going to be maybe caregivers or people just entering into the phase of getting a diagnosis.
+The reason I share that is I understand your audience is going to be maybe caregivers or people just entering into the phase of getting a diagnosis.
 You need to know that the way other people perceive it is not your problem.
-You do as you need to do and I needed to just communicate through texts.
+You do as you need to do, and I needed to just communicate through texts.